FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/accounts/userAccounts/t_st_create_user_account.md

 <ul>
 <li>When <strong>Default</strong> is selected, then the following applies: If the account is assigned to a business unit, it inherits its policy.
 Otherwise, the global Account Maintenance policy applies.</li>
 <li>When <strong>Disabled</strong> is selected, then Account Maintenance will be disabled for this account.</li>
-<li>When <strong>Custom</strong> is selected, the panel expands with a <strong>Custom settings</strong> pane that allows you to modify the existing <a href="../../../applications/applicationsaccountmaintenance" class="MCXref xref">Account Maintenance application</a>.
+<li>When <strong>Custom</strong> is selected, the panel expands with a <strong>Custom settings</strong> pane that allows you to modify the existing <a href="../../../applications/applicationsaccountmaintenance">Account Maintenance application</a>.
 The customized policy applies to this account only.</li>
 </ul>
 <ul>
 <li><p>If a global Account Maintenance policy is not defined, or if this account is assigned to a business unit with the <strong>Allow Account Management policy modifying</strong> check-box option deselected, then you cannot modify the Account Maintenance policy on a user level.</p></li>